sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 You can enable this feature by setting the [`"plugin.permissions"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#repository-permissions) to `"enabled"`.

 The speed improvements are subtle and more noticeable for larger instances with thousands of repositories.
-This may remove the occasional slow search that has incurred the overhead of refreshing expired permissions information.

 ### Technical Details